York College of Pennsylvania: Campus

 York College is currently located on three adjacent campuses with the majority of its academic buildings on the Main Campus, a few on its more recently built West Campus and several facilities on its North Campus.
 Despite the college's extensive history, all the buildings on campus are less than 50 years of age, with the majority being built during the 1960s.
 The buildings utilize a standard red brickwork style, enhanced with white marble on some buildings.
 Some buildings on campus were financed with the college's cash savings in order to avoid debt as part of an overall focus on maintaining low tuition rates.
+York College also maintains two off campus buildings in the City of York.